uptonking/note4yaoo/lib-collab-vlcn-dev.md

 - ## 🌰📝 A user hacked together a proof of concept for rich text merging in vulcan / cr-sqlite._202303
 - https://discord.com/channels/989870439897653248/1084822114302967909/1084822114302967909
 - Thats really cool!
-Do they use a seperate text-crdt encoded into a column, or have they built one in sqlite?
+Do they use a separate text-crdt encoded into a column, or have they built one in sqlite?
   - I haven't read the code yet but -- https://github.com/mweidner037/vlcn-rich-text/blob/master/src/todomvc/TodoList.tsx
 - Seems like they generate a sort of fractional index position for each char, and order by on it.
 So the text itself is a crr table with char and position columns.
 Very interesting.
 - this is probably worth implementing as the first sequence crdt.
 So simple